Large Deviation Principle for Empirical Fields of Log and Riesz Gases: Screening and regularization

 Finally the contribution of the third type of pairs is easily bounded by

-indeed any such two points live in non-adjacent hypercubes hence were at distance $|x_i-x_j| \geq 12\tau$ in $\mc{C}$ and their distance is at worst reduced by $8\tau$ during the regularization (then one discusses according to whether $g$ is logarithmic or satisfies \eqref{kernel}).
+indeed any such two points were at distance at least $12\tau$ in $\mc{C}$ and their distance is reduced by at most $8\tau$ during the regularization (then one discusses according to the expression of $\g$).